-Mumia Abu-Jamal is a native Philadelphian, an activist, journalist, and scholar who was raised on Wallace St. in a close knit Black community in the 1950s and 60s.
-Throughout his life as a radio personality and writer, Abu-Jamal worked tirelessly to assure safety and just treatment for Black residents in Philadelphia and in other major U.S. cities.
-He used his voice as a powerful tool for change during his career as a journalist for notable outlets such as WHYY.
-Mumia has written and published more than a dozen books about issues of social justice, including a recent book, Have Black Lives Ever Mattered?
+Mumia Abu-Jamal is a native Philadelphian, an activist, journalist, and scholar who was raised on Wallace St. He used his voice as a powerful tool for change during his career as a journalist for notable outlets such as WHYY.
+He’s written and published more than a dozen books about issues of social justice, including a recent book, Have Black Lives Ever Mattered?

-In this city of “brotherly love” there has been little love shown to the brothers.
-Philadelphia is a mostly Black city and yet Black residents are virtually absent from the public history and monuments of the city.
-Philadelphia boasts over 1500 public sculptures and monuments, only two of those sculptures pay tribute to Black people.
+In the city of “brotherly love” there has been little love shown to the brothers.
+Philadelphia is a mostly Black city and yet Black residents are virtually absent from the public history and monuments of Philadelphia that boasts over 1500 public sculptures and monuments Only three of those sculptures pay tribute to Black people.

 The renaming of Wallace St. is a crucial symbol that will mark the history and future of movements for social justice in the city that claims to be the birthplace of liberty.